Project-Tactics/Project-Tactics/CONTRIBUTE.md

 #### Control Structures
 - Place the else statement on the same line as the closing brace of the if block.
 ### CMake
-emember to treat CMake files as code; they should be reviewed and properly commented.
+Remember to treat CMake files as code; they should be reviewed and properly commented.

 ### WIP ...